-On 7 December 1978, the Health Commission of Victoria formally acquired responsibility for the administration of the Hospitals and Charities Act 1958.
-On that day, the Commission became the successor in law of the Hospitals and Charities Commission.
-The Hospitals Division, as one of the main line divisions of the Health Commission, is generally responsible for the day to day administration of most areas formerly governed by the Hospitals and Charities Commission.
+On 7 December 1978, the Hospitals Division, as one of the main line divisions of the new Health Commission, became generally responsible for the day to day administration of most areas formerly governed by the Hospitals and Charities Commission.

 The Hospitals and Charities Act provides for the registration of "institutions" and "benevolent societies" as defined in the Act.
-The main requirements for registration are suitable objectives and a constitution, and, if not incorporated under any Act of the Victorian Parliament, provision to appoint personal trustees to be responsible for the accumulated assets, etc., of the organisation.
+The main requirements for registration are suitable objectives and a constitution, and, if not incorporated, provision to appoint personal trustees to be responsible for the accumulated assets, etc., of the organisation.

-Registration makes such organisations eligible to share in the Hospitals and Charities Fund through either capital and/or maintenance subsidies.
+Registration makes such organisations eligible to share in the Hospitals and Charities Fund for maintenance (operating) subsidies.
 The great proportion of financial assistance is allocated to hospitals and hospitals for the aged.
-The availability of funds and the purpose for which they are to be used is a contributing factor in the awarding of grants.
-Close scrutiny is maintained over hospital budgets.
-Each institution is required to submit for approval budgets covering the succeeding year's operations.
+The awarding of grants is dependent upon the availability of funds and the purposes for which they are to be used.
+Close scrutiny is maintained over hospital budgets and each institution is required to submit for approval budgets covering the succeeding year's operations.